ObAblakulov/friend-platform/README.md

 Repository purpose
 A polished project to showcase production style mobile engineering for competitive SWE roles

+## Request a TestFlight demo or codebase preview

+Email to request a TestFlight demo or additional information: ablakulovoybek@gmail.com

+## Tech stack

+Frontend
+* React Native with Expo
+* Expo Router for file based navigation
+* react native maps for map features
+* react native fast image for optimized image handling
+* react native render html for rich content

+Backend and Database
+* Supabase for Auth Postgres storage and real time subscriptions
+* PostgreSQL with Row Level Security for per row access control
+* Supabase Storage for media management

+Libraries and Utilities
+* Moment.js for date and time formatting
+* react native image picker for media selection
+* react native video for video playback
+* AsyncStorage for local persistence

 ## Key features

 ### Social